toolstack/just-likes-and-dislikes/readme.txt

 3. Like Dislike Design Settings

 == Changelog ==
+= 2.3 =
+* Release date: Sept 3, 2023
+* Fixed: Inability to disable the first post type.
+* Fixed: Make sure when saving/restoring settings that the user can 'manage_settings', aka is an admin.

 = 2.2 =
 * Release date: April 25, 2023
 * Fixed: Incorrect class function call.